logo

 ochoa-anwa-2019-GettyImages-1140787420.jpg

-The LPGA Tour returned to Mexico for the first time in eight years for the Riviera Maya Open at the El Camaleón course at Mayakoba, and it's hard to ignore the presence Ochao carries around the place.
+Last year marked the first time in seven years that the LPGA Tour held an event in Mexico for the Riviera Maya Open at the El Camaleón course at Mayakoba, and it was hard to ignore the presence Ochoa carries around the place.

 There's no mistaking Ochoa's legacy, despite her retirement 15 years ago.
 She's revered amongst the next generation and so many aspire to follow in her footsteps.
-She shaped the game for so many in the current generation—and this week is a testament to who she is not just what she accomplished.
+She shaped the game for so many in the current generation—and this week, this tournament is a testament to who she is not just what she accomplished.

 skratch logo